 Large and Growing Population

-India will be the world champion in population by 2030 beating its nearest rival, China.
-It is almost certain looking at its performance on population front.
-Today, it is home to 1.25 billion people and as per 2011 census it added about 180 million people in 10 years since 2001 at the rate of 1.76% per year.
+India will be the world champion in population by 2022 beating its nearest rival, China.
+Today, it is home to around 1.28 billion people and as per 2011 census it added about 180 million people in 10 years since 2001 at the rate of 1.76% per year.
 Keeping aside immigration from neighboring countries, the annual organic growth rate is about 1.4%.
 It means each morning you wake up, India has grown by 49,000 the previous day; in other words, if you eat your lunch in half an hour, the population of the country has gone up by 1025.

 About 75% of the people live in more than 550,000 villages and the remainder 25% in about 200 towns and cities.
 Politically and economically, most of the development has remained confined within the quarter of the population living in the urban area.
 Neglect of the rural India for last sixty years is mainly responsible for the high poverty level as well as the current population size.
 Here, you might like to explore: